 And the Dark Ages are recent in world history.
 In India, the cycle of the Yugas is 24,000 years long, and divides into “dark” ages and “light” ages.

-According to the Yuga cycle, we are in the lowest point in humanity in about 6,000 years.
-The good news is that things are about to turn around, at least astronomically speaking.
+According to the Yuga cycle, we are in the lowest point in humanity in millennia.
+The good news is that things will turn around, at least astronomically speaking.
 It won’t be a moment too soon.

 Image: Huffington Post